wallymathieu/assertfail/_posts/2010-11-27-whats-wrong-with-sharepoint.markdown

 Some other helpful tips may be:

 1. [Wspbuilder](http://wspbuilder.codeplex.com/) can be a good starting point.
-It can help you by automatically registring safe controls.
+It can help you by automatically registering safe controls.
 Ms commerce extendability project can show you how to do it without the tool.
 Some of the uses for this tool might become obsolete with the introduction of Visual Studio 2010 and SharePoint 2010 (might not save your bacon though).
 I've not tried this, only read it on blogs.
 It might help you to understand what the tools generate.
 2. Be pragmatic when it comes to configuration.
-Dont hesitate to use a merge program when your configuration feature fails.
+Don't hesitate to use a merge program when your configuration feature fails.
 Unless of course your client will use the wsp on a SharePoint farm.
 3. Put your code behind wcf services so that the configuration and context is outside of SharePoint.
 Less configuration helps.
 Also the separation of your code and the executing context in SharePoint help you configure security easier.
 4. Don't be stressed if it takes time.
 Read up on the things your working with (try to ignore the rest).